wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 {{<info>}}
 **NOTE:**

+* The templat above can not be used alone.
+Please follow pre-requisites from the following [elastic on kubernetes operations guide](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html).
 * The rules below will use a user name `elastic` and password specific to the environment.
 You will need to modify the rule to use your user name and password for your environment.
 * You should mount a PVC to the elasticsearch data directory.
 This is typically located at `/user/share/elasticsearch/data`.
 {{</info>}}